XavierHarkonnen/DocMark/doc/DocMark_Regex_Lexing.md

 - Video
 - Headings (only of level 3)
 - Description Lists
+- Inline Code

-The infobox classes are applied to all children of the infobox
+TODO: note - the infobox classes are applied to all children of the infobox.

 ## References